indexmap-rs/ordermap/README.md

 This crate implements compact map and set data-structures, where the iteration order of the keys is independent from their hash or value.
-It preserves insertion order (except after removals), and it allows lookup of entries by either hash table key or numerical index.
+It preserves insertion order in most mutating operations, and it allows lookup of entries by either hash table key or numerical index.

 Note: this crate was originally what became the `indexmap` crate, and